wp-statistics/wp-statistics/readme.txt

 * Start plugin

 == Changelog ==
+= 3.0 =
+* Bug Fix: problem in calculating Statistics.
+* Enhancement: Optimize and speed up the process.
+* Enhancement: Overall reconstruction and coding plug with a new structure.
+* Enhancement: The use of object-oriented programming.
+* Added: statistics screen to complete.
+* Added: Chart Show.
+* Added: Graph of Browsers.
+* Added: Latest search words.
+* Added: Specification (Country and county) Visitors.
+* Added: Top referring sites.
+* Added: Send stats to Email/[SMS](http://wordpress.org/extend/plugins/wp-sms/)

 = 2.3.3 =
 * Serbian language was solved.
 * Server variables were optimized by m.emami.